 Today we face various environmental problems.
 Many environmental problems, from those unique to each region to those on a global scale, exist around the world.
 As they are complexly intertwined and continuing to deteriorate, achieving a sustainable society is a global common challenge.
 Companies are expected to play an increasingly larger role in tackling this challenge.

 Since the time of its foundation, the Kubota Group has pursued a mission of solving social problems in developing its businesses.
-Toward the realization of “For Earth, For Life,” the Kubota Group has promoted and will further advance its environmental management.
+Toward the realization of “For Earth, For Life,” the Kubota Group will contribute to the realization of a sustainable society through its environmental management initiatives.

 - The Kubota Group Environmental Charter